 A partner at a major services firm I know met someone on a plane and ended up talking about how they’re both cancer survivors.
 They’ve been close for 10 years, and ended up doing a lot of business together.
 Did they plan it this way?
 No. Was the partner in any way exploiting cancer?
 No. It was a real connection and led to real, long-term friendship.
 This happens.

-- Lead masterful conversations: Leading masterful conversation is a big subject to cover, something I won’t attempt to cover it in detail here.
-(Rainmaking Conversations is a good place to learn more.)
+Leading masterful conversation is a big subject to cover, something I won’t attempt to cover it in detail here.
+(Wall Street Journal bestselling Rainmaking Conversations is a good place to learn more.)

 If you do not lead masterful conversations, you lose executives at hello.
 Ask irrelevant or too general questions.
 Go on too long.
 Make the other person educate you on background.
 Don’t listen.
 Don’t provide ideas.
 Don’t know your stuff cold.
 Rely too much on slide presentations or materials.
 Seem uncomfortable or stilted when talking to them.
 Be irrelevant in any way (see previous point on resonate).
 Any of these conversational failings will bar your entrance to the inner circle.